LucilleLetour/mymalloc/README.md

 ## Free Implementation ##
-For this implementation of free(), a simple for loop was used to go through the memory array and to determine if the given address is a valid pointer to be freed.
+For this implementation of `free()`, a simple for loop was used to go through the memory array and to determine if the given address is a valid pointer to be freed.
 If the given parameter is not a valid pointer given by malloc, it will print an error message accordingly (no initialization and not a valid pointer).
-It begins from the start of the memory + sizeof(meta) address and advances to the next meta data tag by the current chunksize amount.
-While going through the loop, it keeps a pointer of the previous and current meta tag to be used later in the coalesce process.
+It begins from the start of the memory + sizeof(meta) address and advances to the next meta data tag by the current chunk size amount.
+While going through the loop, it keeps a pointer of the previous and current meta tags to be used later in the coalesce process.
 ### Coalesce upon Free ###
+After checking that it is a valid pointer to be freed, free will attempt to coalesce the current meta tag with the previous and next tag.
+In other words, the only possible areas that could be combined with the current chunk area (which are the spaces in front and behind the memory chunk) are taken into consideration and do not need to be considered to coalesce again.
+This approach ensures that we take care of all free cases instead of attempting to coalesce in malloc which may have multiple coalesce procedures.

 ## Stress Testing ##
 Tests 4 and 5 are of our own design, the first 3 come from